 - Bring to a boil over medium-high heat, then reduce heat to medium and simmer until potatoes are tender, about 10-13 minutes (they should easily be pierced with a sharp knife).

-- Drain potatoes and add milk, cream cheese, butter, 3/4 teaspoon salt, garlic powder, parsley and pepper and mash just until smooth and combined.
+- Drain potatoes and add milk, cream cheese, butter, ½ teaspoon salt, garlic powder, parsley and pepper and mash just until smooth and combined.
+Taste and adjust seasonings.
 Serve.

 Create an account easily save your favorite content, so you never forget a recipe again.

 Tried this recipe?